markjivko/rpg/README.md

 We strongly believe in the right to be forgotten so when you're done testing the game just click on the "Delete Account" button from the game settings.

-A free Desktop Client is available [Steam](https://store.steampowered.com/app/909060) and [GitHub](https://github.com/Stephino/RPG-Client-Desktop).
+A free Desktop Client is available on [Steam](https://store.steampowered.com/app/909060) and [GitHub](https://github.com/Stephino/RPG-Client-Desktop).

 ### Artificial Intelligence